President of Honour 2020/21 – Paula Morris

 The New Zealand Society of Authors Te Puni Kaituhi o Aotearoa announces that writer, academic and literary sector stalwart Dr Paula Morris is the NZSA 2020-2021 President of Honour.
-This prestigious position is bestowed on a senior writer and long-serving member in recognition of his or her contribution to writing and writers and the literary arts sector in New Zealand.
+This prestigious honour is bestowed on a senior writer and long-serving NZSA member in recognition of their contribution to writing and writers and the literary arts sector in Aotearoa.

 Paula Morris holds senior roles across the book industry and is generous in her mentoring and support for writers.
 She champions diverse voices and has many mentoring roles across groups of emerging and developing writers.

 Dr Paula Morris, Associate Professor, MNZM (Ngāti Wai, Ngāti Whatua) was born in Auckland in 1965.
 She is the award-winning author of short stories, essays and novels, including Queen of Beauty (Penguin 2002), Rangatira (Penguin 2011) and False River (Penguin 2017).
 A collaboration with photographer Haru Sameshima on Robin Hyde will be published by Massey University Press in 2020.
 She is also the co-editor of two forthcoming anthologies: Ko Aotearoa Tātou (Otago UP) and New Asian Voices (Auckland UP).

 Paula sits on the Māori Literature Trust, the Mātātuhi Foundation, and NZ Book Awards Trust, where she chairs the Ockham NZ Book Award committee; she is also a former trustee of the Michael King Writers Centre and one of the foundation board members of The Coalition for Books.
 She is the founder of the Academy of New Zealand Literature www.anzliterature.com and The Three Lamps (T3L) literary journal.